zacanger/niddesa/text/mahaniddesa-from-chinese/10-chinese-google.md

-"The unbeliever, he will not be tainted": "The unbeliever," who has been personally proven by himself, the Dhamma of self-representation does not believe in any other Shaman, or Brahman, or heaven, or man, or Brahma: "All actions are impermanent "I've proved it by myself... (slightly omitted) "All actions are suffering"...
+"The unbeliever, he will not be tainted": "The unbeliever," who has been personally proven by himself, the Dhamma of self-representation does not believe in any other Samana, or Brahman, or heaven, or man, or Brahma: "All actions are impermanent "I've proved it by myself... (slightly omitted) "All actions are suffering"...
 "All Dhamma is selfless"...
 "Act is based on ignorance"...
 (Omitted) "Being based on life Old death"..."Death by ignorance leads to